What’s The Best Electric Toothbrush 2017?

 When it comes to the best electric toothbrush 2017 the race is really a contest between Braun Oral B and Philips Sonicare Electric Toothbrushes.
-Almost every review says the same.
+Almost every electric toothbrush reviews says the that.

 Both of these companies have cutting edge patented technology that is quite effective in breaking plaque and preventing or reversing any effects of gingivitis.
 As to what separates these electric brushes squarely depends on the customer.